 Genoa Park (Scioto Mile)

 Located behind COSI, on the west bank of the Scioto River, Genoa Park offers the ultimate view of the city’s skyline.
-Named after the Italian city of Genoa – one of Columbus’ 10 international sister cities, Genoa Park is home to two whimsical bronze sculptures of “humanized” deer enjoying a day in the park and taking in the views.
-The sculptures pay homage to the fact that Scioto is the Shawnee Indian word for deer hair.
-According to local legend, when the Shawnee first migrated here from the Carolinas, they found deer hair floating in the river.
+Named after the Italian city of Genoa, one of Columbus’ 10 international sister cities, Genoa Park is home to two whimsical bronze sculptures of “humanized” deer enjoying a day in the park and taking in the views.
+Grab a seat next to the deer on the steps for a perfect, picturesque picnic.

 McFerson Commons